jsueprez/Inheritance/README.md

 A derived class is inherited with only one base class.
 #### Multiple Inheritance
 [Example](src/module/multipleInheritance.h)
-A derived class is inherited with more than one base class
+A derived class is inherited with more than one base class.
+* Multiple inheritance adds complexity.
+* Ambiguity can result when multiple base classes contain a function with the same name. --> (Workaround using scoping)
+* The Diamond problme, this occurs when a class multiply inherits from two classes which each inherit from a single base class. -->(Solved with virtual base classes)
+* Best practice *Avoid multiple inheritance unless alternatives lead to more complexity.*
     Hierarchical Inheritance
     Multilevel Inheritance
     Hybrid Inheritance